How Much To Tip Movers: 23+ Movers Give Advice

 - Hourly: $5/hour per mover is fairly standard

 - Per day: $10 – $40 per mover per hour

-We mostly serve the Washington DC metropolitan area.
+Our large metro area is Seattle.
+The tipping amount doesn’t really change, but we do see more people giving tips.
+On average (we have 10 locations across the state of WA), less than 50% of customers tip, but closer to 75% do in Seattle. – Sommer from Bekins Moving and Storage in Mountlake-Terrace, WA (website).We mostly serve the Washington DC metropolitan area.
 Our movers’ average tip is 20% from the total bill.
 Although we always tell our clients that tipping is not mandatory.
 But they usually are so impressed with our movers’ work that they feel they must tip them.
 (And our movers always, greatly appreciate their kindness) – Luis from Movers on Duty in Gaithersburg, MD (website)

 Generally, 10-20 % of the bill would be considered good to excellent amount for a job well done.
 If you were not happy with the way the movers worked and want to tip less, or if your job was particularly easy, it is understandable.
 Ultimately, what you want to give the workers on top of the bill is at your discretion – Vlad from 1st Moving in Howell, NJ (website).